 Net Pension Liability.
-At December 31, 2022, the City's proportionate share of the collective net pension liability reported by KPERS was \$2,071,483.
-The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2021, which was rolled forward to June 30, 2022.
+At December 31, 2024, the City's proportionate share of the collective net pension liability reported by KPERS was \$1,621,509 and \$2,866,080 for KP&F. The net pension liability was measured as of June 30, 2024, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2023, which was rolled forward to June 30, 2024.
 The City's proportion of the net pension liability was based on the ratio of the City's contributions to KPERS, relative to the total employer and non-employer contributions of the Local subgroup within KPERS.
 Since the KMAAG regulatory basis of accounting does not recognize long-term debt, this liability is not reported in this financial statement.

-The complete actuarial valuation report, including all actuarial assumption and methods, and the report on the allocation of the KPERS collective net pension liability to all participating employers are publically available on the website at www.kpers.org or can be obtained as described above.
+The complete actuarial valuation report, including all actuarial assumption and methods, and the report on the allocation of the KPERS collective net pension liability to all participating employers are publicly available on the website at www.kpers.org or can be obtained as described above.